wessenstam/demoguide/index.rst

 Check your environment
 **********************

 After all VMs have started, the screenshot is an example, click on the VM that is mentioned in the lab.
 This will open the VM in a new browser tab so you can interact with the VM.
-Another option is to use the RDP link.
-This will download an RDP file that you can open in your RDP application like MS Terminal Services.
-This also works for Linux based machine.

 .. figure:: images/lab003.png